 "But in order for anything to last, it has to be used.
 A resource is used when it’s serving a purpose and there are people at the center keeping it strong.
 If a new leftist network is built today, its nodes should strive to support a unifying concern on a global or national scale, like immigration, racial justice, or environmental destruction, while remaining deeply connected to local communities and their own particular informational needs.
 Now might be the perfect time to build something new.
 The corporations that form our digital sphere are facing a political crisis.
 They’ve become conduits for violent hate around the world and have made our elections awful.
 Indymedia shouldn’t be replicated — it was nowhere near perfect.
 But its example reminds us that a better internet is possible, if we are willing to build it."

-This taken from the conclusion, read the rest of the article by April Glaser in Logicmag, go read the rest it's great.
+This taken from the conclusion of an article by April Glaser in Logicmag, go read the rest it's great.